Beagles Are Bred by the Thousands on Factory Farms, and It’s Perfectly Legal

 Subsidies Redistribute Wealth Upward

-Subsidies Harm the Economy
+Subsidies Harm Public Health

-Subsidies Harm the Environment
+Subsidies Harm The Environment

 The global meat industry emits between 15 and 20 percent of global emissions and takes up 35 percent of habitable land on Earth, yet it is heavily subsidized.
 If meat consumption in wealthy nations was reduced, and we rewilded this agricultural land, we could sequester a further 100 gigatonnes of carbon dioxide equivalent, according to a 2022 climate change report.

 As climate analyst Christina Sewell writes, “We can remove taxpayer dollars from animal agriculture, allowing the price of meat to rise to a level representative of the actual cost of its inputs and its wide-ranging externalities.
 Such a policy would allow freedom in both production and consumption, while organically driving demand for healthier and sustainable fruits, vegetables, and other plant based foods.”